MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

               dependencies = TRUE
               )

-Verify that the packages were installed by running this R code. installed.packages()
+1. Verify that the packages were installed by running this R code. installed.packages()

-Acknowledgements
-The source for this information is this article by Andre de Vries, who also developed the miniCRAN package.
-For details and a complete walkthrough, see How to install R packages on an off-line SQL Server 2016 instance

 ### Option 2: Create a Master Script with the List of Approved Packages